Wowo-chukwudi/webapp-flask/README.md

 # Deploying a Secure Flask WebApp Project with Github Actions

-This is a simple Flask web application that displays "Hello, World!"
+This is a simple Flask web application that displays "Welcome!"
 It is containerized using Docker, deployed on a KinD Kubernetes cluster, and integrated with a CI/CD pipeline using GitHub Actions to automate the build, test, and deployment processes.

 ---